Euler's identity: Generalizations

 The same formula applies to octonions, with a zero real part and a norm equal to 1.
 These formulas are a direct generalization of Euler's identity, since $i$ and $-i$ are the only complex numbers with a zero real part and a norm (absolute value) equal to 1.

 History

-Euler's identity is a direct result of Euler's formula, published in his monumental 1748 work of mathematical analysis, Introductio in analysin infinitorum, but it is questionable whether the particular concept of linking five fundamental constants in a compact form can be attributed to Euler himself, as he may never have expressed it.
+Euler's identity is a direct result of Euler's formula, first published in his monumental 1748 work of mathematical analysis, Introductio in analysin infinitorum, but it is questionable whether the particular concept of linking five fundamental constants in a compact form can be attributed to Euler himself, as he may never have expressed it.